jlhood/cookiecutter-python-sam/README.md

 Here's my flow for starting a new SAM app.
 Note, I use a Macbook and have not tested this template on anything else.
 Theoretically, it should work on any *nix OS, maybe with minor tweaks.

 1. Create a [new repository](https://github.com/new) in GitHub.
-    1. Check the box to create a README.
+    1. For the sake of this example, let's say you decided to name it my-sam-app.
-    1. Do NOT have GitHub generate a .gitignore.
+    1. Do NOT have GitHub automatically create any files, e.g., README, etc.
-    1. DO have GitHub generate a LICENSE file.
-1. Clone the new GitHub repo to your workspace.
+1. cd to your workspace.
-1. cd into the cloned repo directory.
 1. `sam init --location gh:jlhood/cookiecutter-python-sam`
-    1. When prompted for project name, enter `tmp`
+    1. When prompted for project name, enter the name of your GitHub repo, e.g., my-sam-app.
-1. `mv tmp/* tmp/.* . && rmdir tmp`
+1. `cd my-sam-app`
 1. `make bootstrap`
+1. `git init`
 1. `git add .`
 1. `git commit -m 'Initial app from template'`
+1. `git remote add origin <GitHub repo URL>`
+1. `git push -u origin master`
+1. Add LICENSE file through GitHub UI
+    1. Click "Create new file"
+    1. Name the new file LICENSE
+    1. Click "Choose a license template"
+    1. Follow the steps to create the license file from a template

 Now start making changes and testing using `sam local` or deploy it like this: